Kelo2000/Line-Following-Robot-/README.md

 ## Project Structure
 - **src**: Contains the Python source code for image processing and robot control.
-- **docs**: Documentation files, including project guidelines, specifications, and flowchart explanations.
-- **tests**: Unit tests for validating the functionality of different modules.
-- **images**: Sample images used for testing and documentation.

 ## Main Approach and Features